dOpensource/dsiprouter/docs/source/user/installing.rst

 Installing dSIPRouter
 =====================

-Install dSIPRouter takes approximately 9-12 minutes to install.
 The following video shows you the install process:

 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe src="https://www.youtube.com/embed/Iu4BQkL1wGc" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 560px; height: 315px;"></iframe>
     </div>

+We maintain installation documentation for the following operating systems.
+Please open a pull request if you want to add and maintain addtional documentation:

+- :ref:`debian_install`
+- :ref:`rhel_install`

+Install times vary by depending on OS and system hardware.
+On debian/centos, expect a short install time, typically around 12 minutes.
+On amazon linux, expect long compilation times, typically around 45 minutes.

+dSIPRouter should be installed on a clean install of the OS.
+To upgrade your dSIPRouter platform, see instead :ref:`upgrading`

 Prerequisites:
 --------------